-The financial statements have been prepared in accordance with International Financial Reporting Standards and also in compliance with the UAE Federal Law No. (2) of 2015.
+The financial statements of the entity have been prepared under historical cost convention and in accordance with International Financial Reporting Standards (IFRSs), which includes International Accounting Standards (IAS) and its Interpretations.
 These financial statements are presented in United Arab Emirates Dirham (AED) which is the Entity functional and presentation currency.